A data-driven epidemic model with social structure for understanding the COVID-19 infection on a heavily affected Italian Province: Conclusions

 \section{Conclusions}

 The development of strategies for mitigating the spreading of a pandemic is an important public health priority.
 The recent case of COVID-19 pandemic has seen as main strategy for containing the spread restrictive measures on social contacts implemented through the so-called lockdown measures.
 This has been obtained by household quarantine, school or workplace closure, restrictions on travels, and, ultimately, on a total confining.
-Mathematical models represent powerful tools for a better understanding of this complex landscape of intervention strategies and for a precise quantification of the relationships among potential costs and benefits of different options \cite{Ferg}.
-In this direction, we introduced a system of kinetic equations coupling the distribution of social contacts with the spreading of a pandemic driven by the rules of an age dependent SIAR model, aiming to explicitly quantify the mitigation of the pandemic in terms of the reduction of the number of social contacts of individuals.
-The kinetic approach of the statistical distribution of social contacts has been developed according to the recent results in \cite{Plos}, which present an exhaustive description of contacts in the France population, divided by categories.
-An important part of the present work is dedicated to the construction of a data-driven model which permits to fit and forecast the behavior of the pandemic we are experimenting.
+Furthermore, to ensure efficacy containment policies it is of paramount importance to obtain robust prediction on their social effects through mathematical modelling.
+In this work, we introduced a system of kinetic equations coupling the emergence of the distribution of social contacts in Ref. \cite{Plos} with the spreading of a pandemic driven by the rules of an age dependent SIAR model.
+The proposed modelling approach aims to explicitly quantify the pandemic transmission in terms of the number of social contacts of individuals.
+In particular, we measured through a data-driven approach the reduction of contacts in a pandemic scenario due to the non pharmaceutical interventions of local authorities and taking into account psychological effects in the contact dynamics.
+The proposed model has been demonstrated to be robust in terms of forecasting the trends of infection and hospitalization.
+Furthermore, the contact dynamics of asymptomatic population has been reconstructed to fit the available data of the province of Pavia (Lombardy region).
+Based on these considerations we have observed how an age decreasing vaccination strategy is capable to dampen hospitalizations.
 The results of such study represent a first step towards the use of such techniques by the local health authorities with the scope of furnishing a tool which permits to better organize the health facilities and the health workers in the Pavia region.